Constructive Discharge Attorneys in Los Angeles, Kern, Orange, Riverside, San Berardino, and Ventura Counties

 Instead of continuing to suffer harassment, I chose to quit my job; do I have any rights?

 Yes.
 Depending on the circumstances, if you were forced to resign or quit instead of continuing to endure unlawful harassment, your resignation was not “voluntary,” and you may have a claim against your employer for constructive discharge.
-Contact us to speak with constructive discharge attorneys in Burbank, Orange, and Riverside to schedule a complimentary case evaluation.
+Contact us to speak with constructive discharge attorneys in Los Angeles, Bakersfield, San Bernardino, Orange, Oxnard, and Riverside to schedule a complimentary case evaluation.

 I chose to retire rather than continue to suffer age discrimination; do I have rights?